js-headquaters/beast-memory-game/readme.md

 - The main button doesn't know HEX8 colors.
 We had to think of other ways to choose colors.
 - To make sure everything works, we checked our designs in Safari.
 Looks like the macOS Telegram client uses Safari's engine.
 - From tests with friends, we found that the Haptic Feedback doesn't always work.
 Some said they didn't feel any vibration.
+- For some reason, web apps are not working at all on the Telegram client for Ubuntu.